jdk-21/lazyplants/README.md

    ```cpp
    #define IntervallTime 5
    ```
-## At the Module.h you have to cange the following thinks:
+## At the Module.h you have to cange the following thinks

 -   the **timezone**, if you don't live at the UTC+2 _timezone
   ```cpp